paulmelis/dutch-skies/README.md

 Also note that for the official `openstreetmap.org` servers there is a [Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles/).
 Finally, see the relevant FAQ entry below on why these tile server addresses are not hard-coded in the application.**

-The `maps` section can list one or more maps, which can be switched in the application.
-The `query` section determines the area for which plane data is queried from OpenSky Network.
-If you leave out the `query` section the query area will be min/max union of all map range specified.
-Note that specifying a very large query area will lead to lots of planes that need to be rendered, slowing down the framerate, etc.
+The `map_sets` section can list one or more maps, which can be switched in the application.

 Next, we upload this JSON file to a location where the Dutch SKies app can retrieve it.
-We then generate a QR code for this URL, display it on a PC screen and use the `Scan QR code` button in the app UI to initiate scanning.
+We then generate a QR code for this URL, display it on a PC screen (or print to paper) and use the `Scan QR code` button in the app UI to initiate scanning.
 As soon as a QR code is recognized the scan function is disabled (notified by the button release sound) and the configuration will get loaded.
 In the process the map geometry (initially all grey) and extent are updated, and the process of retrieving the necessary image tiles is started.
 Once all tiles are retrieved the map will be updated to show the image.

-If everything goes right, you should see this after half a minute:
+If everything goes right, you should see this after at most half a minute:

 ![](Images/hl2sanfran.jpg)

 If anything goes wrong in this workflow then you can check the Log window for warnings/errors.

+The JSON configuration data retrieved by scanning a QR code is stored on the device and will be available the next time the application is started.
+To update a stored configuration simply scan a QR code with JSON data that holds the same map_set ID.
+This will overwrite the existing stored configuration.

 #### Tile naming scheme